Tuttotorna/OMNIA/README.md

 production contradiction detection by itself

-These require a semantic evaluator, another model, ground truth, or human review.
+These require a semantic evaluator, another model, ground truth, external verifier, or human review.

 ---